 Section 20814(c) of the California PERL requires that the employer contribution rates for all public employers be determined on an annual basis by the actuary and shall be effective on the July 1 following notice of a change in the rate.
 The total plan contributions are determined through the CalPERS' annual actuarial valuation process.
 For public agency cost-sharing plans covered by the miscellaneous risk pools, the Plan's actuarially determined rate is based on the estimated amount necessary to pay the Plan's allocated share of the risk pool's costs of benefits earned by employees during the year, and any unfunded accrued liability.
 The employer is required to contribute the difference between the actuarially determined rate and the contribution rate of employees.
-For the measurement period ended June 30, 2017 (the measurement date), the active employee's contribution rates for Tier 1, 2% @ 55 and Tier 2, 2% @ 62 are 6.896% and 6.533% respectively, of annual pay and the average employer's contribution rates for Tier 1, 2% @ 55 and Tier 2, 2% @ 62 are 8.512% and 6.237% respectively, of annual payroll.
-Employer contributions rates may change if plan contracts are amended.

-For the year ended June 30, 2018, the contributions recognized as reductions to net pension liability for the Plan were as follows:
+For the year ended June 30, 2020, the contributions recognized as reductions to net pension liability for the Plan were as follows:

-Contributions - employer \$324,213 Contributions - employee (paid by employer) \$0
+Contributions - employer \$426,711 Contributions - employee (paid by employer) \$0